VernonNaidoo-Toronto/SCS3250-Group-2-Final-Project/README.md

     - Outliers are present in the data that can skew results
     - Weekends have significantly different trends than weekdays
     - Holidays affect GO ridership
-    - Major events in Toronto have affects on GO ridership
+    - Major events in Toronto have effects on GO ridership
     - These outliers need to be addressed before doing analysis
 - Find trends in the GO ridership data
     - Visualizations will be created to better understand the data and trends